noahfl/densenet-sdr/README.rst

 DenseNet with TensorFlow
 ~~~~~~~~~~~~~~~~~~~~~~~~

+*NOTE* This is a modified version of <https://github.com/ikhlestov/vision_networks/>.
+I have successfully implemented GPU support (on the 'gpu' branch) and am working on implementing stochastic delta rule in this repo.

 Two types of `Densely Connected Convolutional Networks <https://arxiv.org/abs/1608.06993>`__ (DenseNets) are available:

 - DenseNet - without bottleneck layers